 These women were still used as evidence in the cancel thread even after clearly requesting to have their names and likenesses removed.
 Instead, the accusers suppressed their testimonies, refusing to acknowledge and blocking them when they were shared in replies to reduce their visibility, documented in Appendix, 6.c.iii.
 Framed “Victims” being Silenced and Harassed.

 Again, the accusations are made without a single actual victim ever identified.
 Their attempts have just resulted in the testimonies of many women affirming the lack of anything irresponsible occurring in the chat, all of which were swept under the rug by the accusers.
 The accusers choosing to respond by silencing the testimonies of these supposed “victims” is one of the clearest pieces of evidence the allegations were not made in good faith.

 2.a.ii.
-None of the identified women were underage
+Truth: None of the women in the groupchat are underage

 Various women in the Hot Pot groupchat were erroneously identified as underage when they were being painted as victims.
 Again, in their testimonies it was also made clear that all the women in the Hot Pot groupchat were legal adults over the age of 18.